 American artist Philip Guston is known as one of the abstract expressionist painters who rocked the art world in the 1950s.
 He is also well known for making a dramatic break with abstract painting and developing a new style and figurative language that was uniquely Guston’s own.
 While there is enormous variety in his work, his drawings in particular reveal fascinating continuities that have been somewhat overlooked.

-Focusing on 35 works on paper and including books and ephemera that belonged to him, the exhibition explores Guston’s enduring sensitivity to the world around him and the tumultuous events that he lived through in the 20th century.
-It also shows his life-long interests in the art and literature of the past that encompassed everything from Chinese Song Dynasty paintings, the European surrealists, to the writings of Franz Kafka and T.S.
+Focusing on 35 works on paper and including books and ephemera that belonged to him, the exhibition explored Guston’s enduring sensitivity to the world around him and the tumultuous events that he lived through in the 20th century.
+It also showed his life-long interests in the art and literature of the past that encompassed everything from Chinese Song Dynasty paintings, the European surrealists, to the writings of Franz Kafka and T.S.
 Eliot.